The Art of Matching Kidneys Is Saving More Lives

 The first barrier to the mega-swap is logistics.
 “Say we want to swap a kidney with a patient at a hospital in Indiana or Ohio,” says Dr. Ratner.
 “Our operating day is Tuesday, and theirs is Thursday.
 This is a problem since swaps must be done simultaneously.”

-Next, there is the issue of organ viability.
-The longer a kidney remains outside a human body, the less likely it is to function well initially.
-Fast and easy access is the key.
+Next comes the issue of organ viability.
+The longer a kidney remains outside the body, the less likely it is to function well initially.
+Fast, reliable transport is key.

 Beyond the Swap: Finding A Diamond in the Rough

 Swaps are far from the only option.
-With a passion for the art of matching and pragmatic approach to kidney acquisition, wait times for donor organs can be much shorter—as Dr. Ratner has demonstrated at Columbia, where waits times have been cut by more than half, on average.
+With a passion for the art of matching and pragmatic approach to kidney acquisition, wait times for donor organs can be much shorter—as Dr. Ratner has demonstrated at Columbia, where average wait times have been cut by more than half.

 “It’s because we’re good at finding the right match,” says Dr. Ratner.
 Most hospitals take only the strongest and most durable deceased-donor kidneys for transplantation.
-“Four out of five donor kidneys we use have been turned down by other institutions,” says Dr. Ratner.
+“Four out of five donor kidneys we use have been turned down by other institutions,” he adds.

 These aren’t bad kidneys.
 Some may not be perfect on paper, but matching requires a personalized approach—finding a great fit for the individual.